-WHAT’S THE SCOOP?
-This has to be one of the grandest hostels in the world, and it’s not just humans who can enjoy its central London location – dogs are welcome, too.
+This has to be one of the grandest hostels in the world, and both dogs and humans can enjoy its central London location.

-Formerly known as Cope Castle, this impressive Grade I listed property was once home to royalty but was practically razed to ground during the Blitz.
-Fortunately, however, its East Wing survived and that is where you can stay today.
+The Grade I listed property – formerly known as Cope Castle – was once home to royalty but was badly damaged by bombs during the Blitz.
+Fortunately though, its East Wing survived and that is where you can stay today.

 Being a hostel, there are of course dorms but you certainly won’t be slumming it here.
-Most rooms – either in the main building or a 1950s extension – have their own bathroom and the dog-friendly accommodation is private.
+Most rooms – either in the main house or a 1950s extension – have private bathrooms.

-AND WHEN I’M DOG TIRED?
-The private rooms are simple but come with all the mod-cons you’ll need, such as free Wifi, a 40-inch flatscreen TV and tea and coffee making facilities.
-There’s an en-suite bathroom and you’ll even get a chocolate on your pillow when you check in.
+Rooms are simple but all come with mod-cons such as free Wifi, 40-inch flatscreen TVs and tea and coffee making facilities.
+Private rooms also have en-suites and you’ll even get a chocolate on your pillow when you check in.

-Our dog-friendly double was located by the night entrance so there were a fair amount of comings and goings after dark but it didn’t seem to bother Ernie too much – and it was easy to pop out for his late night pee.
+Our dog-friendly double was right by the night entrance.
+There were a fair amount of comings and goings after dark but it didn’t bother Ernie too much.
+The location also meant it was easy to pop out for his late night pee.

 There are a whole host of bars and eateries on your doorstep, though.
 Maggie Jones’s – one of the late Princess Margaret’s favourite restaurants – welcomes four-legged friends and The Builder’s Arms pub has dog treats aplenty.

-WHERE’S GOOD FOR WALKIES?
-The hostel is set in the heart of one of London’s most prestigious green spaces – Holland Park.
-From the moment you walk out the door, you will encounter some of the city’s poshest pooches chasing squirrels, jogging with their owners and playing ball.
+As you may have guessed from the name, the hostel is located in one of London’s finest green spaces – Holland Park.
+Here, you will encounter some of the city’s poshest pooches chasing squirrels, jogging with their owners and playing ball.
 It’s a real doggy heaven.

-GET ON THE DOG AND BONE: A night in a private room sleeping two to four people at Safestay London Kensington Holland Park starts from £75.
-For more information, visit safestay.com.
+A night in a private room sleeping two to four people at Safestay London Kensington Holland Park starts from £75.
+For more information, visit the Safestay website.